-- ▶ Microorganisms, like all other living organisms, require basic nutrients for sustaining their life.
-All microorganisms have the same basic requirements but they are diverging in inorganic and organic compounds needs.
-By providing environmental and nutritional factors it is often possible to provide the appropriate conditions for their cultivation.
-On this basis we can define the - ► Culture media as a fellow: An artificial environment simulating natural conditions that necessary for bacteria to grow in laboratory.
+- ► Microorganisms, living organisms, require basic nutrients for sustaining. but they are diverging in inorganic and organic compounds needs.
+By providing environmental and nutritional factors for their cultivation.
+On this basis we can define the - ► Culture media: An artificial environment simulating natural conditions that necessary for bacteria to grow in laboratory.